 NOHVCC Partner Details and Qualifications

-A NOHVCC Partner serves as a liaison between NOHVCC and motorized recreation enthusiasts in his or her State.
-In short, Partners are volunteers who stay up to date on OHV issues in their respective States and inform NOHVCC about successes, hurdles and best practices.
-NOHVCC, in turn, offers tools, knowledge from other Partners and staff, and access to experts in all aspects of OHV recreation.
+NOHVCC Partners serve as a liaison between NOHVCC and motorized recreation enthusiasts in his or her State.
+Partners are volunteers who stay up to date on OHV issues in their respective States and inform NOHVCC about successes, hurdles, and best practices.
+NOHVCC, in turn, offers Partners tools, knowledge from other Partners and staff, and access to experts in all aspects of OHV recreation.
 Each Partner brings a unique set of experiences and skill sets to support responsible OHV recreation in his or her own State and works with Partners and other enthusiasts from across the country.

 Purpose of the Position: